 2011 "Tales from space", generative video installation based on the theory of the quantum mechanics.
 Time variable.

-"Tales from Space" is a generative video installation that develops in a hollow space or under a dome.
-The viewer is surrounded by the projections and listens to short sentences about the concept of multidimensional-space.
-The words, generating a barrage of random points, blacks holes, micro-flash-dimensions and macro forms of light that intersect each other; envelope themselves, double back, widen and shrink, depending on the spectrum modulation of the sound narrative that is based on the concept of quantum mechanics.
+"Tales from Space" is a generative video installation that develops in a hollow space, under a dome, and everywhere.
+The audience is surrounded by real-time generative projections (via node software) while listening shorts sentences (created ad hoc by me) about diverse physics concerns: super-space, gravitation, force, metaphysics, strings, micro and macro, etc. The spoken sentences generate a barrage of random points, blacks’ holes, micro-flash-dimensions and macro shapes of colored lights that intersect each other: envelope themselves, double back, widen and shrink.
+Tales from space is based and so depending, on the non-stop variations of the audio spectrum modulation of the sound-narrative that is built on the concept of quantum mechanics.

 2010 From the series “Live Architecture”: “Augmented irreality”, interactive video installation, time variable.